vanillatyy1/4_pandas-challenge/README.md

 ## Introduction

-You are the new Chief Data Scientist for your city's school district, and you are helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+As the new Chief Data Scientist for the city's school district, I am helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

 Download the Module 4 Challenge files,
 - Open PyCitySchools & check out the sample solution called PyCitySchools_starter.ipynb